 - Smoking.
 Skip the tobacco altogether.

 Luckily temporary puffiness is generally related to lifestyle, which means you can do your best to avoid it!
 And when that puffiness does pop up — you’ll have a toolkit to work with.

 How to Get Rid of Look of Puffy Eyes Instantly

 As we’ve established, healthy habits can help keep puffy eyes at bay.
 While you can do your best to avoid them, once the puffiness is there — well, then it’s time to do damage control.

 To get your eyes back to normal, the key is about cooling the skin and reducing the fluid.

 Here’s 8 tricks to depuff eyes — from au natural DIY tricks to our personal favorite eye cream.

 Cold cucumber slices or tea bags

 Undoubtedly, you’ve heard that cucumber slices can soothe the delicate eye area.
 But why?
 Well, they’re made mostly of water, which helps to moisturize.
 Plus, they’re rich in vitamin C and folic acid, which can help fight environmental toxins.
 Cooled tea bags are also a great option.
 Chamomile is your best bet, thanks to the herb’s soothing properties.
-Green tea is also a great option, as the caffeine can constrict blood vessels.
+Green tea is also a great option, as the caffeine can help minimize the look puffy eyes.
 Steep two tea bags of your choice in boiling water, then squeeze out the extra water and stick them in the fridge for 20 minutes or so.
 Enjoy your hot cup tea while they cool.
 When they are ready, put the cooled tea bags over your closed eyes for 15 minutes to a half hour.